 We have two primary non-U.S. contributory defined benefit pension plans (major plans), both based in the U.K. Our subsidiaries maintain these plans to provide retirement benefits to existing and former employees participating in these plans.
 With respect to these plans, our historical policy has been to contribute annually to the plans, an amount to fund pension liabilities as actuarially determined and as required by applicable laws and regulations.
 Our contributions to these plans are invested by the plan trustee and, if these investments do not perform well in the future, we may be required to provide additional contributions to cover any pension underfunding.
 Effective July 1, 2007, we reached agreements with the active members of these plans to freeze future pension plan benefits.
 In return, the active members became eligible to enroll in a defined contribution plan.
 For these plans, as of December 31, 2023 and 2022, the fair values of pension plan assets were \$243.2 million and \$221.1 million, respectively, and the fair values of projected benefit obligations were \$267.4 million and \$247.1 million, respectively.
-As a result, these plans were underfunded by approximately \$24.3 million and \$242.1 million and \$247.1 million and \$247.1 million.
+As a result, these plans were underfunded by approximately \$24.3 million and \$26.0 million at December 31, 2023 and 2022, respectively.

 Items not yet recognized as a component of net periodic pension cost (benefit) for the major plans were \$131.8 million and \$127.7 million as of December 31, 2023 and 2022, respectively, and were included in accumulated other comprehensive loss in the accompanying consolidated balance sheets.
 During 2023, on the major plans, the projected plan obligations included losses of \$7.3 million due to plan experience.
-During 2022, on the major plans, the projected plan obligations included assumptions which was partially offset by \$19.1 million in losses due to plan experience.
+During 2022, on the major plans, the projected plan obligations included gains of \$159.3 million as a result of changes in actuarial assumptions which was partially offset by \$19.1 million in losses due to plan experience.